superfly/docs/reference/configuration.html.md

 nav: firecracker
 ---

-All Fly applications have a `fly.toml` file which describes how the application should be configured when it is deployed onto the Fly platform.
-This configuration includes the application name, build configuration, ports, services, and handlers to set up and parameters for health checks.

-The file is in TOML format ([github reference](https://github.com/toml-lang/toml)).
-If you are unfamiliar with TOML, here's a [useful introduction](https://npf.io/2014/08/intro-to-toml/).
-It is made up of lines with either key/value settings or sections (noted by values surrounded by one or more pairs of square brackets).
+The Fly platform uses `fly.toml` to configure applications for deployment.
+Configuration of builds, environment variables, internet-exposed services, disk mounts and release commands go here.

+TOML is a [simple configuration file format](https://github.com/toml-lang/toml).
+Here's a [useful introduction](https://npf.io/2014/08/intro-to-toml/) on its syntax.

 You don't need to create a `fly.toml` file by hand.
 Running [flyctl launch](/docs/flyctl/launch/) will create a `fly.toml` file for you.
-You can also save one from an existing app by running [flyctl config save](/docs/flyctl/config-save/)
+You can also generate one from an existing app by running [flyctl config save](/docs/flyctl/config-save/).

+*VSCode users*: Install the [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) extension for automatic `fly.toml` validation and hints drawn from this documentation.

 ## _Fly.toml - line by line_